sylvain-gdk/player-tech-assignment/README.md

 a4:bb:cc:dd:ee:ff, 1, 2, 3
 ```

+The `id1`, `id2` and `id3` fields aren't used in this assignment.
+The example is shown simply to demonstrate what the .csv file should look like.

-### The API to use to update the software version is:
+### The API to use to update the software version

 ```
 PUT /profiles/clientId:{macaddress}
 ```

+You will need to provide a client id and an authentication token in the headers.
+For the purpose of this test, these values can be anything but keep in mind that the token will expire in real life.

 #### Request